-Trigger (by Lt Gen Ashok Joshi, ex-DGMT)
+Trigger by ex-DGMT Lt Gen Ashok Joshi (Retd)

 The Trilogy encompasses the whole gamut of pre-commission selection and training and its subsequent evaluation.
 Now that this matter has attracted the attention, it may be a good idea for the Chiefs of Staff Committee to appoint a tri-service committee to take another look at what is it that the Services expect from the institutions that carry out pre-commission training, and the extent to which these expectations are fulfilled.